content-services/content-sources-backend/README.md

 The default configuration file in `./configs/config.yaml.example` shows all available config options.
 Any of these can be overridden with an environment variable.
 For example `database.name` can be passed in via an environment variable named `DATABASE_NAME`.

-Actually some settings are included for the workspace into the repository that let you use the same configuration that you are using from the cli (`./configs/config.yaml` file); this let you run and debug the tests directly from VSCode if it is your prefered IDE.
+Some settings are included for the workspace in the same configuration file used from the CLI (`./configs/config.yaml` file); this let you run and debug the tests directly from VSCode if it is your prefered IDE.